ashfinal/awesome-hammerspoon/README.md

 * Easy to extend, you can create your own modals if you like.
 For example, `Finder` mode, in which you press <kbd>T</kbd> to open Terminal here, press <kbd>S</kbd> to send files to predefined path, press <kbd>C</kbd> to upload images to cloud storage.

-**NOTICE:** After your work you'd better quit current mode back to normal.
-Or, you carefully pick your key bindings to avoid conflict with other hotkeys.

 </details>

 ## How to use?